 Why should anyone have to memorize, without logic, the spelling of a sound like the final sound in superstition, extension, technician, ocean, complexion, and fashion?

-It is the practice lessons that teach the actual spelling of words, not the rules themselves.
+100 Spelling Rules applied in 600 Phonics Lessons in 10 Books: It is the practice lessons that teach the actual spelling of words, not the rules themselves.
 Spelling rules alone, without practice lessons, do not teach the actual spelling of words.

-Most of the lessons in 100 Spelling Rules are to learn to spell word endings (suffixes), and one must know how to spell the vowels and consonants inside words before learning word endings.
-One must spell “accept” before learning “acceptance.”
+Most of the lessons in the book 100 Spelling Rules are to learn to spell word endings (suffixes), and one must know how to spell the vowels and consonants inside words from Learn to Spell 500 Words a Day before learning word endings.
+One must spell “accept” before spelling “acceptance.”